davide-marino00/PBI_DOCS/refac.md

 			        ALLEXCEPT(vw_Timesheet, vw_Timesheet[EmployeeID])
 			    )
 ```
-- **DAX Explanation (Generated):** The DAX code snippet you've provided is a measure called `trackedDiff2`.
-Let's break it down into simpler terms to understand what it calculates or achieves.
+- **DAX Explanation (Generated):** The DAX code snippet you've provided is a measure named `trackedDiff2`.
+Let's break down what it does in simple business terms:

-### Components of the Measure:

-1. **[TotalHoursTracked]**: This part represents the total number of hours tracked for a specific context, likely for an employee or a project.
-It is the starting point of our calculation.
+1. **Total Hours Tracked**: The measure starts by referencing another measure called `[TotalHoursTracked]`.
+This measure likely represents the total number of hours that have been logged or tracked by employees over a certain period.

-2. **CALCULATE Function**: This function modifies the context in which data is evaluated.
-In this case, it is used to compute a specific value based on certain filters.

-3. **MAXX Function**: This function is used to find the maximum value from a set of values.
-Here, it is applied to a distinct list of hours worked per week (`vw_Timesheet[HoursPerWeek]`).

-4. **DISTINCT Function**: This function creates a unique list of hours worked per week from the `vw_Timesheet` table.
-It ensures that each hour value is only considered once.
+2. **Calculating the Maximum Hours Per Week**: The next part of the code calculates the maximum number of hours worked in a week by an employee.
+It does this using the `MAXX` function, which looks at a distinct list of hours per week from the `vw_Timesheet` table.
+Essentially, it finds the highest value of hours that any employee has recorded in a week.

-5. **REMOVEFILTERS**: This part removes any filters that might be applied to the `HoursPerWeek` column.
-This means that the calculation will consider all possible hours worked per week, regardless of any existing filters.
+3. **Removing Filters**: The `REMOVEFILTERS` function is used to ignore any filters that might be applied to the `HoursPerWeek` column.
+This means that the calculation of the maximum hours per week will consider all records, regardless of any specific filtering that might be in place.

-6. **ALLEXCEPT Function**: This function keeps the filter context for `EmployeeID` while removing other filters.
-This means that the calculation will focus on the specific employee's data while ignoring other filters that might be applied to the `vw_Timesheet` table.

-### What It Achieves:

-Putting it all together, the measure `trackedDiff2` calculates the difference between:

-- **Total Hours Tracked**: The total hours recorded for a specific employee or project.
-- **Maximum Hours Worked Per Week**: The highest number of hours that have been recorded for that employee across all weeks, ignoring any specific week filters but keeping the context of the employee.
+4. **Keeping Employee Context**: The `ALLEXCEPT` function is used to maintain the context of the calculation for each individual employee.
+This means that while it ignores filters on `HoursPerWeek`, it still respects the filter for `EmployeeID`.
+So, the maximum hours per week calculated will be specific to each employee.

+5. **Final Calculation**: Finally, the measure subtracts the maximum hours per week (calculated in the previous step) from the total hours tracked.

-### In Business Terms:
+### Summary:

-This measure helps to identify how much the total hours tracked for an employee differ from their maximum recorded hours in any week.
-If the result is positive, it indicates that the employee has tracked more hours than their maximum weekly average, which could suggest increased workload or overtime.
-If it's negative, it suggests that the employee has tracked fewer hours than their maximum weekly average, which might indicate underutilization or time off.
-This insight can be valuable for workforce management and productivity analysis.
+In summary, the `trackedDiff2` measure calculates the difference between the total hours an employee has tracked and the maximum number of hours they have worked in any single week.
+This can help identify how much more or less an employee has worked compared to their peak weekly performance, providing insights into their workload and productivity.

 **`UTI_TotalBillableHours`**